 Believe it or not, you don’t have to be fluent in a foreign language to travel to another country!
 If you don’t speak Spanish but dream to go to Spain, Mexico, Peru, or any other Spanish-speaking country, look no further.
 This guide includes many situations that travelers encounter such as taking public transport, checking into a hotel, shopping, and getting to know the locals.

-The daily Spanish words here are only the most basics.
+The daily Spanish words here are only the most common Spanish words and phrases you may hear.
 If you want to be fully prepared, don’t hesitate to check out our complete Travel Phrasebook on the LingoDeer app.
 It’s for FREE!

 Spanish Phrases for Meeting and Greeting

 When meeting someone for the first time in a Spanish-speaking country, don’t be surprised if they kiss you!
 Women are greeted with air kisses on the cheek, and the number of kisses and which side of the face depends on the country.
 Men typically greet other men with a handshake but close friends may also kiss each other on the cheek.
 It is polite to greet and say goodbye to everyone individually.

 When approaching someone, it is polite to say hello before anything else.